Brief Description of the Wasatch Mountain Club

-The Wasatch Mountain Club is an outdoor recreation club for adults.
+The Wasatch Mountain Club (WMC) is an outdoor recreation club for adults.
 Club activities include

-The programs are scheduled and announced in the Wasatch Mountain Club official publication, The Rambler.
+Activities are listed on the WMC Calendar and in the WMC publication The Rambler.
 The Rambler is published monthly and mailed out to members by the beginning of each month.

-Fees for events and activities are minimal and dependent on the cost of the activity.
-In general, the costs are figured by the trip organizer and divided by the number of participants.
-Trip organizers and Club Officers are all volunteers.
+Most activities are free as there are no costs associated with them.
+In general, activities with costs are figured by the activity organizer and divided by the number of participants.
+Activity organizers and Club Officers are all volunteers.

-The club organizes scores of activities each month.
-Activities are open to all member.
-Some activities require advanced sign-up while others just state a date, time and meeting place.
-Trips may range in length from a few hours to several days.
-Most trips are centered in or around the Wasatch Front.
-Occasionally there are trips to other regions of Utah or to neighboring states.
-The sailing trip destinations have had varied locations such as the Greek Islands, Caribbean locations and the South Pacific.
+WMC members organize scores of activities each month.
+Activities are open to all members.
+Some activities require advanced sign-up while others just state a date, time, and meeting place.
+Activity may range in length from a few hours to several days.
+Most activities are centered in or around the Wasatch Front.
+Occasionally there are activities to other regions of Utah, neighboring states, and international.

-The Wasatch Mountain Club provides a social vehicle to the outdoor enthusiast who seeks others of similar interests while providing an opportunity to develop organization skills and knowledge of the various outdoor sports.
-Whether you are a novice or an expert, there are trips and activities designed for you.
-If there is some question about the difficulty of the activity, a call or email to the trip organizer will fill you in on more information.
+The WMC provides a social vehicle to the outdoor enthusiast who seeks others of similar interests while providing an opportunity to develop organization skills and knowledge of the various outdoor sports.
+Whether you are a novice or an expert, there are activities for you.
+If there is some question about the difficulty of the activity, a call or email to the activity organizer will fill you in on more information.

-The Wasatch Mountain Club is run entirely by volunteers.
-Participants are expected to help with the organization and formulation of the trip.
+The WMC is run entirely by volunteers.
+Participants are expected to help with the organization and formulation of each activity.
 A great experience can be had in the outdoors.
-Your experience with the Wasatch Mountain Club will be as great as you make it.
+Your experience with the WMC will be as great as you make it.

 Members of the board are elected by the general membership of the club annually.